quantumx-apps/filebrowserDocs/content/en/docs/user-guides/office-integration/traefik-setup.md

         ipv4_address: 192.168.2.5   # IP adress that you want to use with the service, the IP will be static, don't will change.
 ```

-If you don't want to use that complex command, you can use this simplified version:
+If you don't want to reserve IPs, you can use this simplified version:

 ```shell
 docker network create --driver=bridge proxy_network
 ```

-Docker will manage **all** the IPs dynamically and assing a available subnet automatically.
+Docker will manage **all** auto-allocate all the IPs dynamically, and will assing a available network subnet automatically.
 You will not have static or reserved IPs, but is fine, on this guide we will use the containers with dynamic IPs, but if you want to use a static IP, you can add the ipv4 option on the docker compose files.

 {{% /alert %}}